KotsarosParaschos/Cover-song-identification-with-Convolutional-Neural-Networks/README.md

 # Music adaptations recognition using deep learning

+ABSTRACT

-The goal of this project is to prove that we can use pre-trained convolutional neural networks to identify song covers.
+The purpose of this work is the identification of musical adaptations with the use of deep learning and more specifically with the use of pre-trained convolutional neural networks.

-For this project we picked 3 songs and downloaded 25 covers for each song in order to prepare the dataset.

-Dataset Preparation:
-The preparation of the dataset happens in two steps.
-The first step is to cut the mp3 of the songs into shorter pieces.
-We tried many different durations ranging from 10s to 30s.
-To do this we made a small python program with the help of the librosa library

-Then with the help of another small python program we convert the mp3s to spectograms,save them as images and split the into training data and test data

-CNN models:
-The models we used for this project are Densenet,VGG16 and InceptionV3.
-We experimented a bit with adding and freezing some layers.

-Results:
-The ending results are promising but show that the dataset was too small for this project and that caused overfitting.
-The training accuracy of the models was very high (over 90%) but the validation accuracy never passed 65%.
-With more covers used the results could be better
+Initially, the dataset was created using the python language and its various libraries (numpy,pandas,matplotlib).
+The first step was to break the songs into shorter pieces to increase the amount of data that would be used by the models.
+There was a lot of experimentation during this process and various durations ranging from 10 to 30 seconds were tested.
+The audio signals of these tracks were then converted into spectrograms and stored in jpg image format.
+Finally, to complete the dataset, these images were randomly divided into 2 folders which constitute the training set and the validation set.
+All of the above are made with python

+The transfer learning technique was used for the training of the networks, according to which, the pre-trained models are used with some configurations in order to achieve faster results.
+The models tested in this process were VGG16, DenseNet and Inceptionv3 because they have already been used for similar classification problems with proven results.
+Finally, through some unsuccessful examples of transfer learning (because of the small amount of data) we come up with ways in which we could improve this process for better results.